kkapelon/clojure-http-server/README.md

 A simple file based HTTP server in Clojure created for my [Clojure blog post](http://zeroturnaround.com/rebellabs/the-adventurous-developers-guide-to-jvm-languages-clojure/)

-It exposes 8080 and servs all file requests for files in the same directory as the executable.
+It exposes 8080 and serves all file requests for files in the same directory as the executable.
+Currently only an example index.html is provided

 ## How to run locally